 Our Founder, Frank Michael D’Amore, has a rather unique vantage point that is invaluable to our candidates and clients.
-This has been derived from his experience as a government agency law clerk, a Partner in a major law firm, serving as a General Counsel in privately-held and publicly-traded companies, becoming a Partner in an international legal recruiting firm, and now successfully running his own recruiting, law firm M&A, and consulting firm for the past five years.
+This has been derived from his experience as a government agency law clerk, a Partner in a major law firm, serving as a General Counsel in privately-held and publicly-traded companies, becoming a Partner in an international legal recruiting firm, and now successfully running his own recruiting, law firm M&A, and consulting firm for the past nine years.

 Frank’s knowledge of the law firm sector began as a litigation Associate for a mid size Philadelphia firm.
 As a junior associate, he became national outside counsel for one of the leading pharmaceutical and medical device companies in the U.S. Frank ultimately became a Partner in an AmLaw 200 firm, where he tried cases and built a sizable practice.
 His recruiting and consulting skills also took root there, as Frank ran his firm’s Summer Program and was an active member of its Hiring and Business Development Committees.

 The siren call of in house sounded for Frank, as he joined the Fort Worth, Texas legal department of long-time client, Alcon Laboratories, in 1994.
 Frank expanded beyond litigation, as he learned other facets of practice.
 He also became active in the American Corporate Counsel Association (now known as the Association of Corporate Counsel), where Frank served as Co-Chair of the Law Department Management Committee.